Garg1510/IMDB_Analysis/readme.md

 4. Evaluation Metrics:

-Compute and display metrics such as accuracy, precision, recall, and F1 score.
+Compute and display metrics such as accuracy, precision, F1 score, and recall.
 Generate a confusion matrix to visualize model performance.

 5. Utility Functions: